 - Person-centred - accepting the individual as they are and believing they have the capacity within themselves to change and achieve their full potential, given the right therapeutic conditions.

 - Cognitive Behavioural Therapy (CBT) - changing unhelpful thoughts and behaviours which have been accumulated through life experiences.

 - Psychodynamic - understanding the ways in which unconscious processess and past experiences shape present behaviour.

 After a 30 minute assessment to see if you feel we can work together and to help me gain an overview of your issues, we would generally meet on a weekly basis.

 I offer six sessions initially however the number of sessions required depends on individual circumstances.
 A session lasts 50 minutes.

-White Friars Counselling & Psychotherapy is located at 29 White Friars which is off Bridge Street in central Chester.
+White Friars Counselling & Psychotherapy is located at 14A St Werburgh Street, which is off Eastgate Street and close to the cathedral, in central Chester.

-Parking is available in either the Grosvenor Shopping Centre or Market car parks which are approximately 5 minutes walk from White Friars.
-There is also a small car park off Cuppin Street at the end of White Friars, however parking here tends to be limited.
+Parking is available in the Grosvenor Shopping Centre, Pepper Street or Market car parks which are approximately 5 minutes walk from St Werburgh Street.

 Training, qualifications & experience